dmolokanov/appinsights-rs/README.md

     client.track_event("application started");
 }
 ```
-If you need more control over the client's behavior, you can create a new instance of `TelemetryConfig` and initilize a `TelemetryClient` with it.
+If you need more control over the client's behavior, you can create a new instance of `TelemetryConfig` and initialize a `TelemetryClient` with it.

 ```rust
 use std::time::Duration;